Governance Assurance & Capital Stewardship

 Decision points concentrate risk under modern conditions

-Why it matters | Under sustained capital discipline, heightened ESG scrutiny and reduced tolerance for error, owner exposure is created earlier and more decisively than before.
+Why it matters | Under sustained capital discipline, increasingly standardised ESG disclosure expectations (with uneven adoption and periodic regulatory simplification), and reduced tolerance for error, owner exposure is created earlier and more decisively than before.
 Decisions are increasingly made across multiple parties, jurisdictions and interfaces, often before outcomes are fully visible.
 Once approved, these decisions establish binding commitments that can limit flexibility and recovery options as conditions evolve. |

 What must be governed | Decision authority, interface ownership and escalation pathways must be governed explicitly at the point exposure is created, and applied consistently across assets, contractors and operating contexts to ensure accountability remains clear as delivery progresses. |